Mumbai Münster Institute of Advanced Studies (MMIAS)

 Ajaya K. Sahoo teaches at the Centre for Study of Indian Diaspora, University of Hyderabad, India.
 His areas of research include international migration, South Asian diaspora, transnationalism, and religion.
 Some of his recent publications include Routledge Handbook of Indian Transnationalism, Routledge Handbook of the Indian Diaspora, Indian Transnationalism Online: New Perspectives on Diaspora, Transnational Migrations: The Indian Diaspora, Tracing an Indian Diaspora: Context, Memories, Representations.

-Anuradha Majumdar, Dean of Faculty of Science and Technology, University of Mumbai, is the founding in-charge Director of the newly established Centre of Excellence in Maritime Studies (CEMAS) established in the Kalina Campus of University of Mumbai.
+Anuradha Majumdar, Former Dean of Faculty of Science and Technology, University of Mumbai, was the founding in-charge Director of the newly established Centre of Excellence in Maritime Studies (CEMAS) established in the Kalina Campus of University of Mumbai.
 Dr. Majumdar’s area of specialization is Pharmacology.
 She has successfully completed a significant number of government-sponsored projects including AICTE, BRNS-DAE, DBT-BIRAC, DBT and UGC Major.
 She is a consultant to Pharmaceutical and allied industries and has completed several industry-sponsored projects.
 Recently her “Proof of Concept” on a drug delivery system platform has been selected by Cipla Ltd. in its Innoventia drive and taken up by the company for further development.
-She has taken up the mantle of Dean, Science and Technology, at the University of Mumbai since more than two years and has worked relentlessly towards upward benchmarking of academics and research.

 Anisur Rahman is a bilingual poet in English and Urdu, translator and literary critic.
 Formerly a Professor of English at Jamia Millia Islamia, a Central University in New Delhi, and subsequently Senior Advisor at Rekhta Foundation, the world’s largest website on Urdu language, literature, and culture, he has worked and published in the areas of comparative, translation, postcolonial, and Urdu studies.
 He has six books, five edited/co-edited volumes, and two collections of Urdu poetry in English translation to his credit.
 His recent publications include Earthenware: Sixty Poems, In Translation: Positions and Paradigms and Socioliterary Cultures in South Asia. and Hazaaron Khwahishein Aisi: The Wonderful World of Urdu Ghazals, Professor Rahman has been a Shastri Fellow at the University of Alberta, Canada (2001-2002) and a Visiting Scholar at Purdue University, USA (2007).
 As an academic administrator, he has served as Head, Department of English; Dean, Students Welfare; Director, Centre for Coaching and Career Planning; and Registrar, Jamia Millia Islamia, New Delhi.